« Rome, Italy: AAA Travel Guide | Home | The Rough Guide to Italy »

 The first hymns in honor of Christmas and the nativity are believed to have been written in the fifth century.
 These Latin hymns were solemn, and dealt only with the religious aspects of Christmas.

 In the 13th century, Saint Francis of Assisi introduced the idea of joyous and spirited Christmas carols similar to what we know today.
 St. Francis wrote the Christmas hymn “Psalmus in Nativitate” in Latin.
-From Italy, Christmas carols spread all over Europe including Germany where many hyms were written.
+From Italy, Christmas carols spread all over Europe including Germany where many hymns were written.

 Silent Night, one of the best known Christmas carols was written by Joseph Mohr who was born in Salzburg, Austria.